dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A11.1: DCE - New Regression Case Studies
 # Date Created: C1
 # Author: AI Model & Curator
+# Updated on: C186 (Clarify role as the historical archive)

 - **Key/Value for A0:**
 - **Description:** A separate log for new regression case studies to avoid bloating the original A11 artifact.